sshane/openpilot-archive/README.md

     y = [1.03, 1.05363, 1.07879, 1.11493, 1.16969, 1.25071, 1.36325, 1.43, 1.6, 1.7, 1.75618, 1.85, 2.0]  # distances
     ```

+    ![d-f]

-    `Note, if you graph this, you can see a clear curve near the < 25 mph section of the array.
-This is to ensure a safe, smooth slow down to a stop.`
+    `You can see a clear curve near the < 25 mph section of the array.
+This is to ensure a safe, smooth deceleration to a stop.`

 2. Relative velocity:
     - The relative velocity between your car and the car ahead is the second largest factor in deciding how far back your car should be.
 We use relative velocity as a factor because it can tell us if a car ahead is either; stopped and we need to slow down immediately, accelerating and we should speed up to go with the flow of traffic, or a number of other scenarios in between.
+This is also a large safety factor in braking earlier.
+When hard braking must occur, this should ensure we start braking sooner.
+With this factor we can also ignore braking when a vehicle overtakes you traveling a significantly higher speed.

+3. Acceleration/deceleration:
+    - The third and final factor taken into consideration is the acceleration of your vehicle (and now the lead car's as well) over the last two seconds.
+For example, say openpilot is braking pretty abruptly to make sure you don't collide with the rapidly decelerating vehicle ahead.
+We want a large distance throughout this maneuver.
+However, as time passes, our relative velocity (the factor dictating this temporary large distance) equalizes as we decelerate to the lead car's deceleration speed.
+This means dynamic follow will generate a closer distance as we are essentially going the same speed.
+    However, when we factor in acceleration, we can keep this farther following distance by increasing the distance when either the lead car or your car is decelerating.
+And decrease the distance when either are accelerating, to match traffic.